 INPUT and OUTPUT are always connected if the program is to be executed; it does not matter whether or not they are referenced in the program.
 The INTERCOM command DISCONT entered before RUN does not prevent reconnection during RUN execution.

-If execution of your program produces any errors, you will receive the following diagnostics as a result of RUN execution:
+If execution of your program produces any errors, you will receive diagnostics as a result of RUN execution.
+Compilation errors, if any, would be displayed before the execution time errors.